venmo/Static/Readme.markdown

 dataSource.tableView = tableView
 ```

 Easy as that!
 If you modify your data source later, it will automatically update the table view for you.
-It is important that you don't change the table view's `dataSource` or `delgate`.
+It is important that you don't change the table view's `dataSource` or `delegate`.
 The `TableDataSource` needs to be those so it can handle events correctly.
 The purpose of `Static` is to abstract all of that away from you.

 ### Wrapping Up